VigneshRav/Password-Reset-Flow-Backend/README.md

 ---

-## Error Handling & Validation:
+## Error Handling & Validation:-

-- 401 Invalid Credentials ---> When user enters invalid password
+- 401 Invalid Credentials ---> When user enters invalid password.

-- 404 Not Found --–> When user not found
+- 404 Not Found --–> When user not found.

+- 409 Conflict Error ---> When user registers with same email for the second time.

 - 500 Internal Server Error --–> For server-side issues.